Preparing to climb Europe’s highest mountain: Mount Elbrus

 Mount Elbrus Facts

 There are two main routes, the “Normal Route” which is thought to be the easiest, safest, and fastest route and includes a chairlift at the beginning.
 The lift runs from 9am to 3pm.
-The longer route is the “Kiukurtliu Route,” which starts below the chair lift system.
+The longer route is the “Kiukurtliu Route,” which starts below the cable car system.

 Mount Elbrus, Europe's highest peak